ekowabaka/clearice/docs/Parsing-Command-Line-Arguments.md

         [input] => /myfiles/wiki-sources
         [output] => /myfiles/wiki
     )

+And if you take some time to look at the examples given you should realize that there could be several more combinations which would end in the same output.

 For options which do not take values like the `--verbose` option in our example